 About 87% of beneficiaries enrolled in fee-for-service Medicare programs have Medicare supplemental insurance policies (most are a form of Medigap insurance), which pay for some or all of Medicare deductibles and co-payments, typically in Parts A and B. People must be enrolled in Parts A and B to be eligible to purchase Medigap insurance.
-People enrolled in Part C (Medicare Advantage Plan—see Funding Health Care for the Elderly: Part C (Medicare Advantage Plans)) cannot purchase a Medigap policy unless they leave the Part C plan and return to original Medicare.
+People enrolled in Part C (Medicare Advantage Plan—see Part C (Medicare Advantage Plans)) cannot purchase a Medigap policy unless they leave the Part C plan and return to original Medicare.
 Most Medigap insurance is purchased individually from private insurers, although employers may provide it to retirees.

 There are 12 different types of Medigap insurance available, labeled A through L. Benefits are the same for all plans with the same letter, regardless of insurance carrier.
 No plan may duplicate Medicare benefits.
 The basic plan (Plan A) covers

 The other plans, which have higher premiums than Plan A, may provide additional coverage in a skilled nursing facility and may cover Part A and Part B deductibles, preventive medical services, and short-term home-based help with activities of daily living (ADLs) during recovery from an illness, injury, or surgery.
 Some of these plans, if purchased before Medicare Part D took effect, covered a percentage of the cost of outpatient prescribed drugs.

 The Medigap open enrollment period begins the month people turn 65 and lasts 6 mo.
 During this period, people who have preexisting conditions cannot be denied coverage or charged more; however, they may be made to wait up to 6 mo before preexisting conditions are covered.